 An energetic and innovative leader, Mark Ash is the Chief Executive Officer of Pure360, the all-in-one AI marketing technology company providing email and personalization solutions for eCommerce.
 Pure360 currently counts thousands of brands as clients across 19 years of operation.
 Since assuming the role in 2018, Ash has channeled his enthusiasm and 20 years of experience in email and digital marketing to support and develop Pure360’s teams in accordance with the company’s goal of supporting customers with first-class customer service and industry-leading tools.
 Under his agile leadership, Pure360 has grown, benefitting from the CEO’s multi-hyphenate expertise across a wide range of key areas pivotal to the growth of MarTech adoption.

 After starting his career at DoubleClick during the first stages of digital advertising, Ash chartered the growth of many digital marketing companies across London before ascending to the top position at Pure360.
 Ash has held various leadership roles across MarTech companies, including his most recent role as Global VP Services for Yieldify.
 Prior to that, he was at Teradata Interactive for two years, serving as managing director and general manager.
 He was also the managing director of Progressive Digital Media Group for almost four years.
 Ash received a Bachelor of Science degree in law and German from the University of Surrey.

 Category: Transportation Planning

 Barnes began his career as an engineer for the Ford Motor Company before embarking on what would be an illustrious tenure with British engineering mainstay Ricardo, where he held various leadership roles before heading both its software and automotive divisions.
-Barnes attended the University of Oxford, where he received a Master of Engineering degree in engineering, economics, and management.
+Barnes attended the University of Oxford, where he received a Master of Engineering in engineering, economics, and management.